isomorphic-git/isomorphic-git/README.md

 This is analogous to the "porcelain" git commands.
 There is a single function `git()` that serves as a fluent command builder.
+All of these commands return a Promise, so in practice you would `await` them.

 Examples: